free prenuptial agreement template

 South Carolina Prenuptial Agreement

-South Carolina prenuptial agreements are governed by the South Carolina Uniform Premarital Agreement Act (1991).
-Courts apply dual review — unconscionability is assessed at both signing and divorce — under a three-part test established in Hardee (2003).
-The alimony floor is public assistance eligibility, but changed-circumstances review means courts can require more.
+South Carolina prenuptial agreements are governed by SC Code § 20-3-630 (defining nonmarital property and the presumption of fairness) and common-law enforceability standards.
+Courts apply a three-part test established in Hardee (2003): fraud/duress/nondisclosure at signing, unconscionability at signing, and changed circumstances at enforcement.
+There is no statutory alimony floor, but courts retain discretion to refuse enforcement if circumstances have changed enough to make the agreement unfair.
 One notable precedent in South Carolina's favor: Hardee upheld a complete alimony waiver even where the spouse became totally disabled during the marriage, finding disability was foreseeable at signing.

-Bottom line: South Carolina earns a C grade.
-Dual review and a vague changed-circumstances alimony floor create enforcement uncertainty, but Hardee shows courts will hold firm on well-executed agreements even in sympathetic circumstances.
+Bottom line: South Carolina earns a C+ grade.
+The changed-circumstances prong of the Hardee test and the absence of a comprehensive prenuptial agreement statute create enforcement uncertainty, but Hardee shows courts will hold firm on well-executed agreements even in sympathetic circumstances.
 A prenup is far better than none.

 South Carolina Prenuptial Agreement Template & Forms